sidekiq-scheduler/sidekiq-scheduler/README.md

 ## Notes about running on Multiple Hosts

-`cron` and `at` jobs are pushed once despite the number of `sidekiq-scheduler` running instances, assumming that time deltas between hosts is lesser than 24 hours.
+`cron` and `at` jobs are pushed once regardless of the number of `sidekiq-scheduler` running instances, assumming that time deltas between hosts is less than 24 hours.

 `every`, `interval` and `in` jobs will be pushed once per host.